Vishnu Purana: Date of composition

-Rocher states that the "date of the Vishnu Purana is as contested as that of any other Purana".
-References to Vishnu Purana in texts such as Brihadvishnu whose dates are better established, states Rocher, suggest that a version of Vishnu Purana existed by about 1000 CE, but it is unclear to what extent the extant manuscripts reflect the revisions during the 2nd millennium.
-Vishnu Purana like all Puranas has a complicated chronology.
-Dimmitt and van Buitenen state that each of the Puranas including the Vishnu Purana is encyclopedic in style, and it is difficult to ascertain when, where, why and by whom these were written:
+According to scholar Ludo Rocher, the "date of the Vishnu Purana is as contested as that of any other Purana".
+References to Vishnu Purana in texts such as Brihadvishnu, whose dates are better established, suggest that a version of the text existed by approximately 1000 CE.However, it is unclear to what extent the surviving manuscripts reflect revisions made during the 2nd millennium CE. like all Puranas, Vishnu Purana has a complicated chronology.
+Scholars Dimmitt and van Buitenen state that each of the Puranas, including the Vishnu Purana, is encyclopedic in style, making it difficult to determine when, where, why and by whom they were written:

 As they exist today, the Puranas are a stratified literature.
 Each titled work consists of material that has grown by numerous accretions in successive historical eras.
 Thus, no Purana has a single date of composition.
 It is as if they were libraries to which new volumes have been continuously added, not necessarily at the end of the shelf, but randomly.